pingcap/docs/tidb-performance-tuning-config.md

 ### Optimize chunk size for workload characteristics

-The [`tidb_max_chunk_size`](system-variables.md#tidb_max_chunk_size) controls how many rows TiDB processes in a single iteration during query execution.
-Optimizing this value based on your workload can significantly impact performance:
+The [`tidb_max_chunk_size`](system-variables.md#tidb_max_chunk_size) system variable sets the maximum number of rows in a chunk during the execution process.
+Adjusting this value based on your workload can improve performance.

-#### Workload-Specific Recommendations

-- **OLTP Workloads** (high concurrency, small transactions):
-    - Recommended range: 128-256 rows (default is 1024)
+- For OLTP workloads with large concurrency and small transactions:

+    - Set the value between `128` and `256` rows (the default is 1024).
-    - Benefits: Reduced memory overhead, faster limit query processing
+    - This reduces memory usage and makes limit queries faster.
-    - Use case: Point queries, small range scans
+    - Use case: point queries, small range scans.

     ```sql
     SET GLOBAL tidb_max_chunk_size = 128;
     ```

-- **OLAP/Analytical Workloads** (complex queries, large result sets):
-    - Recommended range: 1024-4096 rows
+- For OLAP or analytical workloads with complex queries and large result sets:

+    - Set the value between `1024` and `4096` rows.
-    - Benefits: Improved throughput for large scans
+    - This increases throughput when scanning large amounts of data.
-    - Use case: Aggregations, large table scans
+    - Use case: aggregations, large table scans.

     ```sql
     SET GLOBAL tidb_max_chunk_size = 4096;